How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 Smaller than Reverb or TGP, but still maintains an active classifieds section with a dedicated guitar community.
 Useful as a supplementary listing channel at essentially no cost.

-Many independent music retailers will take guitars on consignment—typically at 30–40% commission, meaning you receive 60–70% of the selling price.
-The advantages: no effort on your part, professional display, and a built-in buyer traffic stream.
-The disadvantages: instruments can sit for months, you have no control over pricing strategy, consignment agreements can be vague about liability if something is damaged in the store, and you don't get paid until it sells.
+A lot of independent music retailers will take guitars on consignment, typically at 30 to 40 percent commission.
+Meaning you receive 60 to 70 percent of the selling price.
+The upside: no effort on your part, professional display, built-in buyer traffic.
+The downside: instruments can sit for months, you have no control over pricing strategy, consignment agreements can be vague about liability if something is damaged in the store, and you don't get paid until it sells.
 For a large collection, the commission cost is substantial.

-On a $50,000 collection sold at 35% consignment commission, you leave approximately $17,500 on the table—plus months of waiting.
-Get any consignment agreement in writing and confirm the store carries adequate insurance to cover your instruments while in their possession.
+On a $50,000 collection sold at 35 percent consignment commission, you leave roughly $17,500 on the table.
+Plus months of waiting.
+Get any consignment agreement in writing and confirm the store carries adequate insurance to cover your instruments while they're in their possession.

 Guitar Shows and Instrument Swap Meets

-Regional guitar shows—like those hosted by vintage guitar associations and dealer groups around the country—give you direct access to collectors and dealers in a concentrated setting.
-Table fees vary ($50–$300 for a dealer table), and you need to transport, display, and staff your instruments for a full day.
-The quality of buyers is usually excellent for vintage and boutique instruments.
+Regional guitar shows, like the ones hosted by vintage guitar associations and dealer groups around the country, give you direct access to collectors and dealers in a concentrated setting.
+Table fees vary, $50 to $300 for a dealer table, and you need to transport, display, and staff your instruments for a full day.
+Buyer quality is usually excellent for vintage and boutique instruments.
 You may not sell everything, but serious, motivated buyers are in the room.
 Check NAMM regional events, local vintage guitar shows, and swap meets organized through guitar clubs in your area.

 Estate Auction Houses (Instrument-Specialized)

-For collections that include genuinely significant vintage pieces—pre-war acoustics, 1950s Les Pauls, pre-CBS Fenders—specialized instrument auction houses are worth considering.
-Houses that handle musical instruments understand provenance, know the collector community, and can achieve prices that exceed retail for truly exceptional pieces.
-The tradeoffs: auction commission rates of 10–25%, longer timelines (auctions are scheduled months in advance), and the need to have instruments appraised, photographed professionally, and catalogued.
-This is not the right channel for production guitars or common vintage instruments—it's for the top of the collection.
+For collections that include genuinely significant vintage pieces, pre-war acoustics, 1950s Les Pauls, pre-CBS Fenders, specialized instrument auction houses are worth considering.
+Houses that handle musical instruments understand provenance, know the collector community, and can pull prices above retail for truly exceptional pieces.
+The tradeoffs: auction commission rates of 10 to 25 percent, longer timelines (auctions are scheduled months in advance), and the need to have instruments appraised, photographed professionally, and catalogued.
+Not the right channel for production guitars or common vintage instruments.
+This is for the top of the collection only.

 Dealers and Broker Networks

-Reaching out directly to established vintage guitar dealers—beyond just your local area—is worth doing for high-value pieces.
-Many dealers are actively buying inventory and will make offers without the friction of a formal auction process.
-Expect wholesale offers (typically 50–70% of retail depending on the instrument), but factor in the zero time cost and zero shipping risk.
-This is essentially what we do at Joe's, but with a specific focus on making the process efficient, fair, and transparent for collectors.
+Reaching out directly to established vintage guitar dealers, beyond just your local area, is worth doing for high-value pieces.
+A lot of dealers are actively buying inventory and will make offers without the friction of a formal auction process.
+Expect wholesale offers (typically 50 to 70 percent of retail depending on the instrument), but factor in the zero time cost and zero shipping risk.
+This is essentially what we do at Joe's, with a specific focus on making the process efficient, fair, and transparent for collectors and families.

 Instagram and Direct Collector Outreach

-For specific, high-demand vintage instruments, Instagram has become a genuine sales channel.
-Dealers and collectors with established followings regularly sell instruments through direct message after posting photos.
-If you don't already have a following, this channel requires building one—or reaching out directly to well-followed vintage guitar accounts and asking if they'll post your instruments (typically for a commission or finder's fee).
-It's more effective for individual standout pieces than for moving an entire collection.
+For specific, high-demand vintage instruments, Instagram has become a real sales channel.
+Dealers and collectors with established followings regularly sell instruments via DM after posting photos.
+If you don't already have a following, this channel requires building one, or reaching out directly to well-followed vintage guitar accounts and asking if they'll post your instruments (typically for a commission or finder's fee).
+More effective for individual standout pieces than for moving an entire collection.

 Guitar Collector Forums and Email Lists

-Some of the most targeted buyers for specific vintage categories live in private collector communities—email lists, Discord servers, and invitation-only forums dedicated to specific brands, eras, or instrument types.
+Some of the most targeted buyers for specific vintage categories live in private collector communities.
+Email lists, Discord servers, invitation-only forums dedicated to specific brands, eras, or instrument types.
 Access to these requires existing relationships in the collector community.
 If you've been collecting for years, you likely already have some of these connections.
-Activating them directly—reaching out to fellow collectors you know and offering first right of refusal—can result in fast, fair, no-fee private sales for the strongest pieces in your collection.
+Activating them directly, reaching out to fellow collectors you know and offering first right of refusal, can produce fast, fair, no-fee private sales for the strongest pieces in your collection.

 Platform Comparison at a Glance